 Rapunzel, who is not a peasant as in the original but rather a lost princess, does a hilarious rendering of the conflicted girl who wants to cling to the mother but also wants to see the world.
 The boy is not a prince but rather a bandit named Flynn Ryder, and it takes him a very long time to decide to give up his ruffian ways to finally fall in love.

 Of course the original is in the public domain by now, just as with all the great Disney blockbusters.
 Not all are improvements on the original, but this film certainly is.
-Sometimes 2.0 is just much better than 1.0, and here we see the big problem with intellectual-property protection.
+Sometimes two-point-oh is just much better than one-point-oh, and here we see the big problem with intellectual-property protection.
 It freezes the first release as the only release for up to several generations.
 Improving and adapting are made against the law.
 This is not a problem if you use a story that is old enough.
-But why should society have to wait 100 years to get a better version of the original?
+But why should society have to wait one hundred years to get a better version of the original?
 Why should we have laws that artificially slow the pace of progress?